You may always be interested in learning a foreign language. But picking a language that suits you best can be exciting yet challenging.

 The sheer number of people who speak a language is one of the most compelling reasons to learn one.

-The more speakers, the more opportunities there are to practice with natives and learners.
-Also, it offers more options to study overseas, work abroad, and have diverse careers requiring languages.
+The more speakers, the more opportunities to practice with natives and learners.
+It also offers more options to study overseas, work abroad, and have diverse careers requiring languages.

-Nearly 300 million people speak French worldwide, according to many estimates.
+According to many estimates, nearly 300 million people speak French worldwide.
 This includes natives, L2 and L3 speakers, and learners.

-French is the official language of 29 countries like France, Canada, Mali, Switzerland, Belgium, Canada, Luxembourg, Algeria, Cameroon, Monaco, Senegal, etc.
+French is the official language of 29 countries, including France, Canada, Mali, Switzerland, Belgium, Luxembourg, Algeria, Cameroon, Monaco, and Senegal.

 Over 100 million people are learning French, making it the 2nd most studied language in the world, after English.
 In short, French is a favorite tongue among learners.

-The number of speakers of German is considerably lower than French, with only around 150 million.
-Natives account for about 100 million of the population, while L2, L3, and learners make up the rest.
+The number of German speakers is considerably lower than French, with only around 150 million.
+Natives comprise about 100 million of the population, while L2, L3, and learners comprise the rest.

 Liechtenstein, Austria, and Germany speak German as a de jure language.
 It is also the co-official language of Belgium, Switzerland, Luxembourg, and South Tyrol in Italy.
-It is also the national language of Namibia.
+It is also Namibia’s national language.

 Compared with 29 French-speaking nations, German has legal status in only 6 countries.

-Central Europe is the primary region where it is spoken.
-Plus, many German speakers live in countries such as Russia, Brazil, the USA, France, the Netherlands, Poland, and the UK.
+Central Europe is the primary region where German is spoken.
+Many German speakers also live in countries such as Russia, Brazil, the USA, France, the Netherlands, Poland, and the UK.

-The German language is the 12th most spoken language in the world, with over 150 million native speakers and those who speak it as a second or third language.
+German is the 12th most spoken language in the world, with over 150 million native speakers and those who speak it as a second or third language.

 European Union recognizes French and German as two of its 24 official languages.